-Number of Customers Surveyed: Approximately 350 retailers are contacted in one month (one-fourth of the total number of retailers, divided by 12 months), with survey completion rates of ±95 percent.
+Number of Customers Surveyed: Approximately 350 retailers are visited in one month (one-fourth of the total number of retailers, divided by 12 months), with survey completion rates of ±95 percent.
 The Texas Lottery's goal is to survey all retailers in a four-year period.

 Margin of error: The margin of error will depend on the sample size of a particular report.
-For the first two quarters of FY 2014, 2,332 completed surveys from a population of 17,101 is an error margin of $\pm$ 1.89 percentage points.
+For the first two quarters of FY 2016, 2,224 completed surveys from a population of 17,521 is a margin of error of ± 1.79 percentage points.

-Customer Groups Excluded: Excluded retailers include those who refuse to participate in the survey, those with whom there is a language barrier, and those who are not in operation at the time of the survey.
+Customer Groups Excluded: Excluded retailers include those who refuse to participate in the survey, those for whom there is a language barrier, and those who are not in operation at the time of the survey.